ConfusedHorse/BlurryControls/README.md

 It is availlable on NuGet via: `PM> Install-Package BlurryControls`

 Have a look at the [Wiki](https://github.com/ConfusedHorse/BlurryControls/wiki) or the provided example project called _BlurryControlsInvoker_.
-For the latter make sure you are using the latest version of Visual Studio for the solution is coded with C#7 and some syntaxes may not be interpreted by the compiler.
+For the latter make sure you are using the latest version of Visual Studio since the solution is coded with C#7 and some syntaxes may not be interpreted by the compiler otherwise.